Centimeters Cubed To Millimeters Cubed

 The conversion from cm³ to mm³ isn't simply multiplying by 10; it involves considering the three-dimensional nature of volume.
 Here's the breakdown:

 1. Understanding the Cubic Relationship: Since 1 cm = 10 mm, a cube with 1 cm sides has a volume of 1 cm³.
 This same cube can be described as having sides of 10 mm each.
-Therefore, its volume can also be expressed as 10 mm x 10 mm x 10 mm = 1000 mm³.
+That's why, its volume can also be expressed as 10 mm x 10 mm x 10 mm = 1000 mm³.

 Example: Let's say we have a volume of 5 cm³.
 To convert this to mm³, we perform the following calculation: